sciZer0/7/a/README.md

 As said above, even this fundamental error alone destroys the entire concept of science of understanding the Universe.
 This error is sufficient.

-<i>The Concept of Static Mechanical Work is explained in detail below in this article.</i>
+<i>The Concept of Static Mechanical Work is explained in detail below.</i>

 Also, in science, there is a lot of other fundamental errors which are obvious. <i>More on this below.</i>